onap/archived-logging-analytics/docs/index.rst

 **********

 For Log4j 1.X output, since escaping is not supported, the best alternative is to emit logs in XML format.

 There may be other instances where XML (or JSON) output may be desirable.
-Default indexing rules support
+Default indexing rules support.

 Default Logstash indexing rules understand the XML output of \ `*Log4J's XMLLayout* <https://logging.apache.org/log4j/1.2/apidocs/org/apache/log4j/xml/XMLLayout.html>`__.